SteeltoeOSS/Documentation/docs/developer-tools/cli.md

 The `run` command runs the project in your local Docker environment.

-The command generates a [Docker Compose](https://docs.docker.com/compose/) file that will be used to run the project in Docker.
+The command generates a [Docker Compose](https://docs.docker.com/compose/) file that you can use to run the project in Docker.

-_Note that the current version of the CLI regenerates the file each time the command is run.
-An upcoming version will only regenerate the file upon request._
+>NOTE: The current version of the CLI regenerates the file each time the command is run.
+An upcoming version will regenerate the file only upon request.

-A Docker container is created that mounts the project directory.
-Any changes made to the app while the container is running will be evident in the running app.
+A Docker container is created to mount the project directory.
+Any changes made to the application while the container is running are evident in the running app.

 If the project has service dependencies, Docker containers are created for each service.

-Running `run` in our example app starts up the application and its dependent Redis service.
+Running `run` in our example app starts up the application and its dependent Redis service:

 ```sh
 $ st run